• Skip to primary navigation

 To understand this, it took me many days of reading.
 Some of the other dishes prepared with this is 'htamin jaw', fried rice with 'pe byouk' and 'yei nway jan' (burmese tea).
 Apart from rice, it is also paired with paratha, 'kauk nyin paung' (black sticky rice), 'hsi htamin' (yellow sticky rice), 'mont pyet talet' (rice pancake) and even with a bowl of plain white rice.

-This combination is a favorite of Myanmar people that I read about on the Myanmar site, which's not active now.
-I finally made my own version after being inspired by this, this, and this.
+This combination is a favorite of Myanmar people that I read about on the Myanmar site, which is not active now.
+I finally made my own version after being inspired by what I have read on simplyhomecookaffair, hsaba, and tastymemories sites.

 As I told you, I somehow don't like how the yellow peas smell after being cooked and I have couple of dishes that I avoided just for this smell.
 However after cooking this, I was so surprised that the aroma was missing and I actually enjoyed this dish so much.
 I nailed it finally to the fact that these yellow peas gets sprouted and then boiled.
 Sprouting removed that smell!